Stvnwastaken/LimitScript/README.md

+# TWO SCRIPTS, Blocker and Tracker

-#Lightweight script for blocking sites
+# Lightweight script for blocking sites

 todos:
 localstorage that adds up all time in site